Trump Announces 'Patriotic Education' Commission, A Largely Political Move

 Trump decried "a radical movement" working against telling a more flattering version of U.S. history as Democrats' efforts to smear the country for political gain.

-The president's remarks reflect a growing outcry among Republicans against recent efforts to tell a more even-handed version of the nation's history, including its early foundational reliance on slave labor and the longtime disenfranchisement of and systemic racism against racial minorities.
+The president's remarks reflect a growing outcry among Republicans against recent moves to tell a more evenhanded version of the nation's history, including its early foundational reliance on slave labor and the longtime disenfranchisement of and systemic racism against racial minorities.

-In particular, Republicans have taken offense to the New York Times' Pulitzer Prize-winning '1619 Project,' which details the history of the country from when the first enslaved Africans were brought to America's shores.
+In particular, Republicans have taken offense to The New York Times' Pulitzer Prize-winning "1619 Project," which detailed the country's history from when the first enslaved Africans were brought to America's shores.

 "Critical race theory, the 1619 Project, and the crusade against American history is toxic propaganda, ideological poison that, if not removed, will dissolve the civic bonds that tie us together.
-It will destroy our country," the president said on Thursday.
+It will destroy our country," the president said Thursday.

-Trump said schools need to focus instead on "the legacy of 1776," when American colonies declared independence from Great Britain.
-The newly formed committee, Trump said, will be called the "1776 Commission" — a further dig at the Times' project.
+Trump said schools need to focus instead on "the legacy of 1776," when American Colonies declared independence from Great Britain.
+The newly formed committee, Trump said, will be called the "1776 Commission" — a further dig at The Times' project.

-"American parents are not going to accept indoctrination in our schools, cancel culture at work, or the repression of traditional faith, culture, and values in the public square," Trump said.
+"American parents are not going to accept indoctrination in our schools, cancel culture at work or the repression of traditional faith, culture and values in the public square," Trump said.

 Trump blamed "the left," aided by the media and unnamed corporations, for "a vicious and violent assault on law enforcement" and said violent protests in recent months "are the direct result of decades of left-wing indoctrination in our schools."

-In a shot at his Democratic challenger for the 2020 White House, former Vice President Joe Biden, Trump said he would add a statue of Caesar Rodney to the National Garden of American Heroes park — a proposal he first made in his July Mount Rushmore speech.
+In a shot at his Democratic challenger, former Vice President Joe Biden, Trump said he would add a statue of Caesar Rodney to the National Garden of American Heroes park — a proposal he first made in his Mount Rushmore speech.

 A statue of Rodney, a slave owner who signed the Declaration of Independence, was removed from Wilmington, Del., this summer amid protests against police brutality and systemic racism.
 Trump criticized Biden for not speaking out about it.